elisa82/haselREC/README.md

 # License
 Copyright (c) 2020, OpenInsel Developers
-OpenINsel is a free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3.0 of the License, or (at your option) any later version.
+OpenSel is a free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3.0 of the License, or (at your option) any later version.
 You should have received a copy of the GNU General Public License with this download.
 If not, see http://www.gnu.org/licenses/

 # Disclaimer
-OpenINsel is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+OpenSel is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.
 The authors of the software assume no liability for use of the software.

 # Known Issues